Go to our other sites

 To help you think through how to plan and manage results day at your centre we have prepared some information and guidance.
 You should think carefully about what might work best for your centre and candidates.

-All candidates will receive their results at the same time, regardless of whether they sat their exams or are receiving school-assessed grades.
-We have prepared some guidance on our preparing for results day page.
+All students will receive their results in the same way , regardless of whether they sat their exams or followed the portfolio of evidence route.
+We have prepared some guidance on our ‘preparing for results day’ page.

 If you work with us through a Cambridge Associate, please contact them directly.

 This year, some students sat some or all their exams while others followed the portfolio of evidence route.
 You may have a mix of these two routes to grades within your centre.
 Clear and simple communication with students and their families is important, to help avoid misunderstanding or confusion.